 Present: Postdoctoral Researcher, University of Colorado, Boulder (Advisor: Prof. Thomas Perkins)

-Neil focuses on tau protein which aggregates to form long fibers inside neurons in the brain.
-He works on understanding the early structural mechanism of the tau aggregation pathway.
+Neil focused on tau protein which aggregates to form long fibers inside neurons in the brain.
+He worked on understanding the early structural mechanism of the tau aggregation pathway.
 Tau aggregation is known to be associated with several neurodegenerative diseases known as Tauopathies which also include Alzheimer’s disease.
-By using double electron electron resonance (DEER), Neil is able to look at conformational changes both before and after inducing aggregation.
+By using double electron electron resonance (DEER), Neil was able to look at conformational changes both before and after inducing aggregation.
 Through tracking and characterizing specific conformational intermediates, it could be possible to locate structurally distinct targets for the treatment of tau related diseases.

 Present: Assistant Professor, Chemistry Department, Syracuse University

 Andrew is working on elucidating the pathway of the tau protein’s aggregation into fibers, the cause of neurodegenerative diseases known as Tauopathies, including Alzheimer's disease.
 He assists with DEER spectroscopy distance measurements, ThT fluorescence, and small peptide production using molecular biology.
 In addition, he is in charge of creating tau mutants via site-directed mutagenesis, expressing and purifying these mutants, and preparing them for magnetic resonance experiments.
 One of his interests lies in optimizing spin-labelling efficiency for doubly spin-labelled IDPs, which could cut the time of DEER experiments in half.
 In doing this, he models the kinetics for, and studies the effects of solvent conditions on, multiple chemical reactions.

 Present: Postdoctoral Researcher, National Institutes of Health